kolbjornkelly/the-web-developer-bootcamp-2021/README.md

   Create a function that returns 'true' if the input argument is above a threshold, and 'false' if it is not.

+  ### Exercise 40 - Return Last Element

+  Create a function that returns the last elements of an array.
+If the array is empty, return 'null'.

   </details>
   <details>
   <summary>Projects</summary>